Vyral/base-template/_posts/2023-03-06-just-in-your-big-montana-real-estate-report.md

 {% include excerpt.html %}

 Today we’re traveling from west to east across the state and looking at all of the numbers that you need to know.
-We’ll drill down on the housing market and try to draw out some lessons that we can learn about where our market is in Montana.
+We’ll drill down on the housing market and try to draw out some lessons that we can learn about where our market is heading in Montana.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**